 - Examples of the data you're indexing or searching (if relevant to your problem)

-- Configurations, regexes, etc.
+- Configurations, sample regex, etc.

 - Prior research you have done and your desired result

-- Exact Splunk Enterprise terminology
+- Exact Splunk terminology

 Resolving your post